The Five Best Learning Centers for the Music Room

 #1 – Playing Centers – Instrument Time!

 Ask any student what they love most about music class and 4 out of 5 will inevitably say, “Playing the instruments.”
 Press them on that and they probably won’t be able to tell you if they like the drums more than the xylophones or the egg shakers.
 They just love playing and don’t really care what it is they’re playing.
-Why not capitalize on that excitement by teaching/reinforcing important content in centers where students are encouraged to play instruments?
+Why not capitalize on that excitement by teaching/reinforcing important content in learning centers where students are encouraged to play instruments?

 I really love leaving centers where students compose and arrange music to be played on an instrument.
 You could easily put some rhythm cards in a center with nonpitched instruments and leave a task like “Put the rhythm cards in an order you like, read the rhythm, and then speak/play the rhythm on your instrument.”
 This sort of activity is pretty low-stress for students and gives them experience playing, reading, and arranging.